-- 175. The following plans outline the proposed changes to roading and public transport both for the short term, 1999-2004, and additional projects which may be implemented in the years beyond 2004, subject to pricing strategies.
-The estimated costs are provided. - The statutory requirements of the Regional Land Transport Strategies (sections 175-183 of the Land Transport Act), only apply to the projects shown for the short term, 1999-2004.
-Roading authorities, the Regional Council, Transfund New Zealand and the Land Transport Safety Authority have to act in a manner not inconsistent with these projects and the policies set out earlier. - 176.
+The following plans outline the proposed changes to roading and public transport both for the short term, 1999-2004, and additional projects which may be implemented in the years beyond 2004, subject to pricing strategies.
+The estimated costs are provided.

+The statutory requirements of the Regional Land Transport Strategies (sections 175-183 of the Land Transport Act) only apply to the projects shown for the short term, 1999-2004.
+Roading authorities, the Regional Council, Transfund New Zealand and the Land Transport Safety Authority have to act in a manner not inconsistent with these projects and the policies set out earlier.

 All the proposals in the plans derive from the technical analysis, which has been based on identified needs and issues.
-The needs and issues for each transport corridor or area are summarised at the beginning of each corridor plan. - 177.
+The needs and issues for each transport corridor or area are summarised at the beginning of each corridor plan.

 The proposals put forward for both the short and medium term are those which best meet the transport needs of the region at this time.
-Alternative projects that equal or better match the framework of the Strategy will be acceptable.
-Projects identified in these corridor plans will only receive Transfund New Zealand funding support if they satisfy the prevailing funding criteria set by Transfund New Zealand at the time they are ready for implementation. - 177a The true economic worth of these projects can only be understood as part of the whole package.
+Alternative projects that equal or better match the framework of the Strategy may be acceptable.
+There are existing technical processes, such as benefit cost analysis and the resource consent procedures under the Resource Management Act, for evaluating alternative projects.
+As well, such projects may need to be formally approved by the Regional Land Transport Committee as being acceptable alternatives.
+Projects identified in these corridor plans will only receive Transfund New Zealand funding support if they satisfy the prevailing funding criteria set by Transfund New Zealand at the time they are ready for implementation.

+The true economic worth of these projects can only be understood as part of the whole package.